-One of the most important elements of graphic design is text, or fonts.
+One of the most important elements of graphic design is text—or fonts.
 These are the words that you put on your images to educate others or to make a simple point.
-There are literally thousands of different fonts and the number of ways in which we can use them are infinite.
+There are literally thousands of different fonts and the number of ways in which we can use them is infinite.

-I've gone over the basics of fonts in a previous Hub.
-In my opinion, there is a three point checklist that you will need to follow before saving your finished image:
+I've gone over the basics of fonts in a previous article.
+In my opinion, there is a three-point checklist that you will need to follow before saving your finished image: